MMedFD: A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition: Introduction

 \section{Introduction}

-Automatic speech recognition (ASR) converts speech into text streams and is increasingly important in clinical work \cite{adedeji2024sound}.
-High-quality transcripts improve documentation and support downstream tasks such as entity capture, concept linking, and note generation that benefit patient care and auditing \cite{shi2024medical,leduc2024multimed}.
-However, ASR continues to be challenged by real-world healthcare dialogues involving multi-turn and highly dynamic content.
-These dialogues contain frequent interruptions and overlapping speech and demand reliable speaker attribution.
-Also, ASR systems must maintain dialogue memory, recover after barge-in, and keep latency low in streaming mode \cite{valizadeh2022doctor}.
+Automatic speech recognition (ASR) transcribes speech into text and is increasingly used in clinical workflows \cite{adedeji2024sound}.
+High-quality transcripts improve documentation and enable downstream tasks such as entity capture, concept linking, and note generation for patient care and auditing \cite{shi2024medical,leduc2024multimed}.
+ASR remains challenged by real-world healthcare dialogue with multi-turn and highly dynamic content.
+These conversations include frequent interruptions and overlapping speech and require reliable speaker diarization.
+Streaming systems also need robust context tracking, recovery after barge-in, and low latency \cite{valizadeh2022doctor}.